tycho01/react-storybook/README.md

 ## Learn More

-There are many things you can do with React Storybook.
+There are many things you can do with Ng2 Storybook.
 You can explore them with the following links:

 * [Setting up for CSS](docs/setting-up-for-css.md)
 * [API and configurations](docs/api.md)
 * [Guideline for writing stories](docs/guidelines.md)
 * [Known Issues](docs/known_issues.md)
-* How React Storybook works (coming soon)
+* How Ng2 Storybook works (coming soon)

 ## Sample Apps

-React Storybook is very powerful and you can use it with any kind of app.
-Here's a list of sample apps configured for React Storybook:
+Ng2 Storybook is very powerful and you can use it with any kind of app.
+Here's a list of sample apps configured for Ng2 Storybook:

 * [Very simple demo](https://github.com/kadira-samples/react-storybook-simple-demo)
 * [Redux to-do app](https://github.com/kadira-samples/react-storybook-demo)